Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 Here’s how to smoke them out:

-- Find out if they promise a 16mm amplitude but also advertise a max of over 3000RPM.
+• Find out if they promise a 16mm amplitude and advertise a max of over 3000RPM.
 This is often overstated.

 Clue #3

-Brands that were part of the fake reviews scheme on Amazon; Including those that use incentivized reviews (they promise money rewards if you leave a 5-star review).
-There were more than 600 brands that were banned not long ago.
+Brands that were part of the fake reviews scheme on Amazon, including those that use incentivized reviews (they promise money rewards if you leave a 5-star review).
+More than 600 brands were banned not long ago.

 Here’s how to spot them:

-- Read the Amazon reviews and look out for mentions of gift cards or any other rewards promised for posting a review.
-Many users will say something like, “the brand promised me a $30 gift card if I post a review, so here it goes.”
+• Read the Amazon reviews and look for mentions of gift cards or any other rewards promised when posting a review.
+Many users will say something like, “The brand promised me a $30 gift card if I post a review, so here it goes.

-- Beware of brands that have 1000+ reviews that are all 5-stars even though the device was only recently released.
+• Beware of brands with 1000+ 5-star reviews even though the device was only recently released.
 If it’s too good to be true, it probably isn’t.

 All Other Brands Whose Massage Guns We Have Reviewed